shimels1/multi_source_rag_chatbot/README.md

-├── main.py                 # FastAPI backend with document processing and API endpoints ├── index.html              # Modern web UI with Tailwind CSS and JavaScript ├── data/                   # Directory for uploaded documents ├── requirements.txt        # Python dependencies
+├── main.py                 # FastAPI backend with document processing and API endpoints ├── index.html              # Modern web UI with Tailwind CSS and JavaScript ├── data/                   # Directory for uploaded documents ├── screenshot/             # Folder containing screenshots for README and UI ├── requirements.txt        # Python dependencies
 ├── .env                    # Environment variables (not tracked by git) └── README.md               # This file